forci/static-data-bundle/README.md

     }
 }
 ```

-The Static Data bundle will look into each `bundle`'s configured `directory` and pick all `*Data.php` files.
-Then, if there is a service with an ID equal to the FQCN, or if the class is a subclass of `Forci\Bundle\StaticDataBundle\StaticData\StaticData`, it will be constructed and added to a ``Forci\Bundle\StaticDataBundle\StaticData\DataCollection`.
-Note, that this only happens on-demand and will *NOT* slow down your application's performance besides having to load another bundle and process its configs.

-# Usage

 All you need to do is run the `./bin/console forci_static_data:load` command.
 You can also add this command to your deployment flow.
 This way, adding new static entities is a breeze.